divyanshpushpad/voice-cooking-assistant/README.md

 # 🔊 Voice-Controlled Cooking Assistant

 This is a voice-controlled cooking assistant built with Python.
 It guides users through step-by-step recipes using voice commands like "next step", "repeat", or "stop".
 It also includes the ability to recognize simple spoken inputs and manage recipe flow interactively.
+It aims to do all tasks of the user while he/she is busy in cooking.

 ---